Step back in time with fascinating images of Flint, in Wales.

 In December 2009, traffic heading in and out of town was captured on film.

-Ian Edwards caught on film some of the flooding in April 2012.
+Ian Edwards caught on film some of the flooding that happened on 29th April 2012.

 The Welsh taekwondo athlete won the 2012 Olympic gold medal in the women’s 57 kg category in London that summer.
 She then repeated the achievement in the 2016 Olympics in Rio.